Q: What do I need to bring for my dog?

 Q: What will you feed my pet?

-A: We feed all natural, holistic Blackhawk dry food which has no artificial colours or preservatives and is filler and wheat free.
-Our premium dry food is mixed with chicken mince, vegetables and rice.
+A: We feed all natural Meals For Mutts dry food which has no artificial colours or preservatives and is filler and wheat free.
+Our premium dry food is mixed with chicken mince and vegetables.
 However we cater for all diets, just let us know what you normally feed your pet.

 Q: What if I worry about my pet?